RafeHatfield/yarl/docs/CONTRIBUTING_AUTOGEN.md

 # Contributing: AI/Automated Agent Guidelines

 This guide is for AI assistants, autonomous agents, and developers making broad changes to Catacombs of Yarl.
-It clarifies module responsibilities and testing requirements to keep the codebase robust and maintainable.
+It clarifies module responsibilities and testing requirements to keep the codebase robust and maintainable. **Historical note:** file paths/tests may drift; prefer `README.md`, `docs/README.md`, and `ARCHITECTURE_OVERVIEW.md` for current entrypoints before changing behavior.

 ---